The Welsh Baccalaureate from 2015

 More information is also available on the WJEC website.

-- These challenges are written specifically for the lessons AWSLCP can deliver as part of the Welsh Baccalaureate.
+These challenges are written specifically for the lessons WPSP can deliver as part of the Welsh Baccalaureate.

-- This document outlines how the All Wales School Liaison Programme fits into the Key Stage 4 Personal and Social Framework 2008 and the Welsh Baccalaureate Qualification.
+This document outlines how Wales Police School Programme fits into the Key Stage 4 Personal and Social Framework 2008 and the Welsh Baccalaureate Qualification.
 Suggestions for activities and possible personal investigation themes are included, which are all supported by Programme lessons in years 10 and 11.

-- Pupils may also record details about each lesson delivered by their School Community Police Officer on our ‘Evidence of a visit from an SCPO’ form.
+Pupils may also record details about each lesson delivered by their Schools Police Officer on this form.
 This can be kept in the pupil’s Welsh Baccalaureate folder as evidence.